Estimating Vote Shares

 PredictIt managed fifty-six (56) prediction markets for the 2020 presidential election.
 These corresponded to Electoral College voting units or markets.
 For forty-eight states, there is one winner-take-all market.
 Maine has three markets.
 Nebraska has four markets, and there is one market for the District of Columbia.

-For our vote share estimation in 2024, we use the winner-take-all, statewide markets for Maine and Nebraska, giving us data from 51 prediction markets in 2020.
+For our vote share estimation in 2024, we use the winner-take-all, statewide markets for Maine and Nebraska, giving data from 51 prediction markets in 2020.
 We obtain last-posted prices for the Democratic and Republican tickets in each of these markets on the morning of election day, November 3, 2020.
-From these prices, we could estimate a normalized Democratic probability of winning:
+From these prices, we can estimate a normalized Democratic price of winning:

-Such a normalized probability of winning is assured to take values between zero and one, just as popular two-party vote shares take values between zero and one.
+Such a normalized price of winning is assured to take values between zero and one, just as popular two-party vote shares take values between zero and one.

 Prediction market prices at both the low and high extremes need to be brought in line with actual vote shares.
 The generalized linear model fit to these data provides a data-based mechanism for doing this.
 The resulting two-party vote share estimates can then be used in top-down estimation of Electoral College votes.